c0linh/dev.c0lin.ch_provisioning/README.md

 Introduction
 ============
-development envirnment for a container based media server
+Development environment for a container-based media server.